Elliot-Adam/Python-Games/README.md

 in order to change what is being ran in Playground, just comment and uncomment whatever in the ... if name main

+if I am only using one image or sound file for a project, I will just name it the name of the project instead of putting it in a new folder